vijishmadhavan/PoPd/README.md

 ## Limitations

-- Just 15 paired images as dataset
+- Just 15 paired images as dataset.
+- Works only with images similar to the above given examples.